jameswweis/delphi/README.md

 For more documentation, see the [Nuxt.js docs](https://nuxtjs.org).

 ## Demonstration
 The easiest way of quickly exploring the DELPHI models is via the [demonstration Jupyter notebook](notebooks/delphi_example_demo.ipynb).
-This notebook, which is demonstrated using the example dataset and models uploaded, shows the performance of the DELPHI models in predicting the impact of publicatons over three different years post-publication (i.e. using two years post-publication data to calculate an early-warning signal for years three to five).
+This notebook, which is demonstrated using the example dataset and models uploaded, can be run in a few minutes using the provided models, and shows the performance of the DELPHI models in predicting the impact of publicatons over three different years post-publication (i.e. using two years post-publication data to calculate an early-warning signal for years three to five).

 The result of correctly compiling and running the data visualization software should provide a served application resembling [this screenshot](SSEscreenshot.png).
 Of course, the specifics will vary depending on whether additional data is provided by the user for visualization.